BharathSpacex/BC/README.md

-# Basic-Calci
+# Web-Calculator
-Basic-Calci,is a calculator build using HTML,CSS,JS
+Web-Calculator,is a web based calculator which perform Arithmetic Operations as a normal calculator, build using HTML,CSS,JS.